Building an Active Defense with Honeypots, Part 1

 By analyzing the attacking IP data, you can identify the networks from which this attack traffic is originating.
 The chart below summarizes this information for the period of time in question.
 These are the most commonly used ASNs that attackers are using to attack this system.
 This information is useful for identifying patterns and commonly used locations that attackers use to obfuscate their true locations.

 Many honeypots will collect attributes that indicate what the attackers are actually doing.
 The chart below shows the attempted brute force logins on the honeypots zvelo’s threat team used for this post.
 From this, common usernames that were used to attempt to login to the system were extracted.
 This information is a useful reminder for defenders to make sure that their systems are not using default usernames — especially those likely to be used by attackers.

 Honeypots are an important tool to help monitor external facing attack surfaces, and provide actionable intelligence to secure an organization’s networks and systems.
-They also allow defenders to characterize attacker behaviors, patterns and trends, as well as to generate specific threat intelligence that can be loaded into various monitoring systems to proactively secure a company’s network.
+They also allow defenders to characterize attacker behaviors, patterns and trends, as well as to generate specific threat intelligence that can be loaded into various malicious detection or monitoring systems to proactively secure a company’s network.

 In the case of the honeypots used as an example for this blog post, zvelo’s threat team demonstrates how quickly attackers identify newly deployed infrastructure.
 Additionally, the team identified certain ASNs that attackers are using and the specific IP connections to those ASNs.
 Depending on a company’s unique business requirements, defenders may be able to configure IP blocks or geo-blocks if there is not a reasonable business need to accept traffic from these IPs, ASNs, or countries.
 This information can provide cybersecurity professionals a great way to highlight the danger of misconfigured and publicly exposed assets to their organization’s leadership.